Skip to main content

 Please refer to Overview of Push and Pull.

-Why Karmada requires kube-controller-manager
+Why Karmada requires kube-controller-manager?

-is composed of a bunch of controllers, Karmada inherits some controllers from it
+kube-controller-manager is composed of a bunch of controllers, Karmada inherits some controllers from it to keep a consistent user experience and behavior.

 It's worth noting that not all controllers are needed by Karmada, for the recommended controllers please refer to Kubernetes Controllers.